 Just a disclaimer, that you wouldn’t find any direct flights to the Philippines from India.
 However, you can still travel to the Philippines via Bangkok, Kula Lumpur or Singapore to reach Manila.
 You may board a flight any day of the week and the journey is usually hassle-free.
 If you want to go for more affordable flight options, then Chennai, Kolkata, and Bengaluru will show you comparatively low fares, than Delhi or Mumbai.
 For even more economical rates, you may go for booking a low-priced flight during the offseason, that way, you can have a budget-friendly trip to the Philippines.
 Philippines Air Asia, Singapore Airlines, Malaysia Airlines, and Scoot are some of the flights that travel from India to the Philippines.
 Additionally, given the high tide during the festive season, especially from January to February celebrating the Chinese-new year, you must book your tickets in advance.
 Although mainly the holiday season complements the entire charm of the Philippines tourism, you can still go for visiting this place any time of the year.

-Best places to visit in Philippines
+Best places to travel

 The landscape in every corner of the Philippines stretches from tropical and mountainous to urban.
 You may enjoy a day of taking a stroll by the ancient colonial streets of Manila’s capital city or discover an unusual sight of little tarsier monkeys at a private retreat on the island of Bohol.
 The plush mountains offer one-of-a-kind trekking experiences.
 Since the Philippines is encompassed by the Pacific Ocean, it is not additionally amazing that this place is home to some of the best beaches in entire Asia along with excellent scuba-diving opportunities.
 The in-and-out of the Philippines tourism is voluminous and to have a good idea about everything this destination has to offer, keep scrolling.

 Given a sum of 12 beaches existing on Borocay Island, this island is fairly considered the Philippines’ beach capital.
 Planted in Visayas’ western region, this island is the perfect spot for beach lovers seeking a relaxing day at the beach.
 On the west side of the island is this White Beach which is known as one of the best beaches in the Philippines.
 This island is also known for its best resorts so looking for a comfortable stay after a tiring day at the beach is no big deal here.
-To sum up, this is undoubtedly one of the best places to visit in Philippines.

 Planted in the key Visayas district, this island of Cebu is regarded as the harbour to some of the outstanding scuba diving options in the Philippines.
 If you’re someone who has a zeal for underwater sports and activities, Cebu is your one-stop destination, for it takes you close to sea turtles, stunning coral reefs, and whale sharks.
 Some of the best views from the water close to Cebu are the sea caves that draw a lot of admirers and photographers globally, especially the ones who are on the look for some uncommon diving experiences.